-A thermal overload will "break" the 120-volt AC power to the converter section of the Power Center if the power converter becomes overheated.
+A thermal overload device inside the converter will shut down the converter if it becomes overheated.
 This can result from operating above its maximum limit for an extended period of time or by obstruction of ventilation to unit.

-NOTE: The power converter section will automatically route 12-volt lights and motors to house battery power in this event.
+NOTE: The 12-volt loads will automatically be powered by the house battery power in this event.